code4recovery/spec/README.md

 `notes` is an optional long text field to hold additional details about the meeting.
 Line breaks are ok, but HTML will be stripped.

 `conference_url` is an optional URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
 It should launch directly into the meeting and not link to an intermediary page.
-Online meetings should still have a physical address, and types of `ONL` (Online Meeting) and `TC` (Temporary Closure).
-This spec is still for geographic meetings; options for online meetings are still in the planning stages.

 `conference_url_notes` is an optional string which contains metadata about the `conference_url` (eg meeting password in plain text for those groups unwilling to publish a one-tap URL).